finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Training.md

 ## Internal vs External Training

-There are free trainings such as [Open Source Licensing Basics for Software Developers](../../Training/LFC191-Open-Source-Licensing-Basics-For-Software-Developers) provided by the Linux Foundation that can be shared internally, providing training that is readily available.
+There is free training such as [Open Source Licensing Basics for Software Developers](../../Training/LFC191-Open-Source-Licensing-Basics-For-Software-Developers) provided by the Linux Foundation that can be shared internally, providing training that is readily available.

+**Note:** Each of the activities in the body of knowledge links to relevant training courses, which are also listed in the left-hand navigator under the "Training" category.

 Firms can certainly rely on free courses like the ones mentioned in place of creating a training course themselves.

 There are a few advantages to creating an internal training course: